 - Bring your hands together in prayer in front of your heart and take a moment of gratitude for the time you have just spent.

-In service to the courageous, peaceful presence that makes true change possible, I have devoted my time and creative works (music, words, video, yoga, film and more) to an innovative Parvati.org global education strategy.
+In service to the courageous, peaceful presence that makes true change possible, I have devoted my time and creative works (music, words, video, yoga, film and more) to an innovative Parvati.org public education strategy.
 We cool the Arctic sea ice, our planetary air conditioner and life support, as we melt the hearts of humanity.
 Please join me in serving a healthy, peaceful world through MAPS.
 Sign the petition.
-Donate to help us realize the global education strategy.
+Donate to help us realize our public education strategy.
 Spread the word.
 Become a MAPS Ambassador.
 And remember, we create the sanctuary our world needs when we create our own inner peace sanctuary.
 May it be so for you now and through 2019.